wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/agile_planning_en.md

 But it also kind of fits.
 You want to be agile.
 You want to be able to change direction.
 And planning, obviously, is vital for any serious project.

-Agile planning is simply planning while trying not to be uptight about it.
+Agile planning is simply planning while trying to not be too uptight about it.

 It is also an exercise in communication between the stakeholders and the developers:
 The ones defining the results, and the ones creating the results.